The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

 In this example, `sayHello` is declared _after_ it is invoked and yet the invocation is successful due to hoisting.
 The invocation of `sayGoodbye()` throws an error because function expressions are _not_ hoisted.

 Hoisting also applies to variables declared using the `var` keyword.
-However, only the _variable declaration_ is hoisted, not the  _initialization_.
+However, only the _variable declaration_ is hoisted, not the  _assignment_.
 As a result, hoisted variables that are referenced before their initialization will have a value of `undefined`.

 ```js
 console.log(foo); // This prints undefined